optimal risky portfolio

 Maximizing the Sharpe ratio using Solver

-If we look at Figure 3, the capital allocation line that goes through the optimal risky portfolio C has the steepest slope compared to other efficient portfolios such as A or B. In fact, the slope of that capital allocation line can be interpreted as the Sharpe ratio of C:
+Looking at Figure 3 again, we see that the capital allocation line that goes through the optimal risky portfolio C has the steepest slope compared to other efficient portfolios such as A or B. In fact, the slope of that capital allocation line can be interpreted as the Sharpe ratio of C:

 where RC is the return of the optimal risky portfolio C and σC is the return volatility of the same portfolio, which is a measure of portfolio risk.
 So, you need to use the Solver to maximize this Sharpe ratio.
 If you click the Solver button, pay attention to the following fields in the menu that pops up: